sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

     These are the collection we specified in our EE definition.
 They are simply added to a `requirements.yml` by `ansible-builder` when they are specified in-line, as we did.
     [`requirements.yml`](https://docs.ansible.com/ansible/latest/galaxy/user_guide.html#installing-roles-and-collections-from-the-same-requirements-yml-file) should be known to most Ansible users
-    already: This is the standard format of providing depending collections and roles and can be read by `ansible-galaxy collection install` or `ansible-galaxy role install` when you pass the `--requirements-file` or, more commonly, the `-r` switch to the `ansible-galaxy command` and poin it to the file, e.g.: `ansible-galaxy collection install -r requirements.yml`.
+    already: This is the standard format of providing depending collections and roles and can be read by `ansible-galaxy collection install` or `ansible-galaxy role install` when you pass the `--requirements-file` or, more commonly, the `-r` switch to the `ansible-galaxy command` and point it to the file, e.g.: `ansible-galaxy collection install -r requirements.yml`.
     This is exactly what `ansible-builder` does during the `galaxy stage` (where roles and collections are installed)

 3. `Containerfile`